-If you’re like me, when you think of croutons, you automatically go to salads.
+If you’re like me, when you think of croutons, you automatically consider green salad.

-But, they’re also delicious as a soup topper.
+But, they’re also delicious as a garnish for soup.

-I can honestly eat ’em like potato chips.
-They make for the most delish snack.
+I can honestly eat them like potato chips.
+They’re such a delicious snack.

-Firstly, grab your hunk of bread a cut off slices, about 1-inch thick.
+Grab your hunk of bread and cut off slices, about 1-inch thick.

 Start slicing into cubes.